Albion Online Return Rate Explained

 Every Albion Codex crafting tool applies the same return-rate math under the hood: a base, a spec level you set, a city bonus auto-applied from the dropdown, and an optional focus toggle.
 The number the tool outputs is your effective return rate, not a theoretical maximum.
 That is the number you should be making decisions on.

 The gear calculator covers weapons, armor, accessories, and mounts with city-bonus auto-fill.
 The refining calculator covers the five raws and their bonus cities.
-The full profit calculator ties market prices, return rates, fees, and taxes together so you can sort crafts by silver-per-focus instead of guessing.
+The Focus Planner ties market prices, return rates, fees, and taxes together so you can sort crafts by silver-per-focus instead of guessing.

 FAQ